First Psychology Dundee – counselling | CBT | psychotherapy | coaching

-Julia Maceachen is an art psychotherapist who works with individual adults with a wide range of concerns including: anxiety; low mood/depression; stress; abuse; anger/aggression; body image; assertiveness; bereavement/grief; bullying; eating issues; exam stress; life transitions; loneliness; low self-esteem; mindfulness; neglect; obsessive compulsive disorder (OCD); panic; phobias; post-traumatic stress disorder (PTSD); relaxation; self-harm; trauma; and many more issues.
+Julia Maceachen is a psychotherapist/art therapist who works with individual adults and children (age 5+) and adolescents with a wide range of concerns including: anxiety; low mood/depression; stress; abuse; anger/aggression; body image; assertiveness; bereavement/grief; bullying; eating issues; exam stress; life transitions; loneliness; low self-esteem; mindfulness; neglect; obsessive compulsive disorder (OCD); panic; phobias; post-traumatic stress disorder (PTSD); relaxation; self-harm; trauma; and many more issues.

 She is particularly experienced in working with clients who have experienced trauma and grief.